-2025 Adapted Discovery Tour: Exploring Biodiversity in a New Way at Micropolis
+2025 Adapted Discovery Field Trip: Exploring Biodiversity in a New Way at Micropolis

-Pushing their own limits, exploring in new ways, building connections, and fully embracing this shared adventure: this is the challenge the students have taken on, and the very essence of this inclusive initiative by the University of Montpellier.
+Pushing their own limits, discovering new perspectives, building connections, and fully embracing this shared adventure: this is the challenge the students have taken on, and it embodies the spirit of this inclusive initiative by the University of Montpellier.

 This year, we headed to Micropolis, an educational theme park dedicated to insects and biodiversity, where nature lovers—especially those in science-related fields—were able to immerse themselves in this rich and vibrant world.